ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 !  will display the NTP, RTC and DS3231 time as they are stored in the clock  in the clock.
 The DS3231 time module must be installed and being used to show a realistic time.
 Same as & option but this option will not update from the internet NTP server but only shows the time.

-## = Selftest
+## #= Selftest
 Sending a # will start the clock self test.
 This is convenient to check if all the words in the clock a functioning.

 ## % = Switch between SK6812 and WS2812 LED strip
 With this option the used LED strip can be changed.
 The clock is equipped with on of these to types of LED strips.
-A Reset of all settings by sending a R in the menu will not change the LED strip selection.
+A Reset of all settings by sending a R in the menu will not change this LED strip selection.

 ## @ = Reset MCU
 @ will restart the MCU.
 This is handy when the SSID, et cetera are changed and the program must be restarted.
 Settings will not be deleted.